siemens/link-checker-service/README.md

 - download it from the [releases](https://github.com/siemens/link-checker-service/releases/latest)

-- run the service dockerized, without installing Go:
+- run the service dockerized, without installing Go, and navigate to the [sample UI](http://localhost:8092):

 ```bash
 docker-compose up --build
 ```

-- run from this source:
+- run from source:

 ```bash
 go run . serve